 Adam Pounds was born in London in .
-As a student he studied at music college where his principal subjects were composition, classical guitar, oboe and conducting.
+As a student he studied at the London College of Music where his principal subjects were composition, classical guitar, oboe and conducting.
 As his chief interest was composing he went on to receive composition lessons from Sir Lennox Berkeley as a private student.
 He later continued his studies at Goldsmith's College, London where he achieved a BMus.
-He founded the Nelson Orchestra which he still conducts in 1981 and has enjoyed a long and fruitful association with Waltham Forest Arts Council.
+(Hon) and later an M. Ed. from Trinity Hall, Cambridge.
+He founded the Nelson Orchestra in 1981 in Waltham Forest and after moving to Cambridge he formed the Academy of Great St. Mary's and was also appointed conductor of the Stapleford Choral Society.
 His other interests include politics and fell-walking.

-As well as orchestral music, Pounds has also composed a number of chamber works that include sonatas for violin and for flute, but it was not until the composition of the second string quartet that the music returned to a programmatic form.
+As well as orchestral music, Pounds has also composed a number of chamber works that include sonatas for violin and for flute, but it was not until the composition of the Second String Quartet that the music returned to a programmatic form.
 This one-movement work, composed in 2003, contrasts themes of a war-like nature with those of reason and mediation.
 The CD launch concert for this piece took place in May 2005 coupled with works by Shostakovich and Samuel Barber.
-Other pieces have been inspired by literature such as the Shakespeare Sonnets for voice, flute and piano.
-His third string quartet has just been completed.
+Other pieces have been inspired by literature such as the Shakespeare sonnets for voice, flute and piano.
+His third string quartet was completed in 2022.

 Pounds has also composed extensively for the voice.
 This includes a number of carols, an opera Syn based on the novel by Rusell Thorndyke and the London Cantata using the words of Blake, Shelley and others.